yelpspoon/naspotato/README.md

  - bazarr (subtitle downloader)
  - jackett (torrent proxy)
  - plex server (media server)
- - muximux (Web Panel for web apps)
+ - muximux (Web Panel for these web containers/apps)
- - transmission-openvpn (torrent download client with NordVPN)
+ - transmission-openvpn (torrent download client with mucho VPN support)
- - tran-cleaner (Custome Py script and image to remove old torrents)
+ - trans-cleaner (Custome Py script and image to remove old torrents [vs. internal-to-container Transmission script])

 Containers have been run to populate the `/config` directories of each of the Apps that _need_ manual front-end configuration (sonarr, radarr, jackett).
 The `/config` directories contain persistent data that will survive reruns and git pulls ( along with the actual Media Volumes referred to by the bind-mounts).

-The goal is to clone the repo, make minimal mods (see below), issue `docker-compose up` and be running.
+__The goal is to clone the repo, make minimal mods (see below), issue `docker-compose up` and be running.__

 #### Mods Overview
  - Docker bind volume mount directories (docker-compose.yml)